VizualAbstract/star-rail-api/README.md

 }
 ```

-For people using the [Honkai: Star Rail - Data Scanner](https://github.com/kel-z/HSR-Scanner), the `key` property on the `characters` array can be safely used as the reference (English only).

-#### Modifier methods
+### Modifier methods

 Modifiers are chainable methods that provide users with a way of manipulating data.

-In the examples thus far, you can see two patterns emerge in the responses: ranks returns a list of stringified IDs.
+In the example above, you can see that ranks returns a list of IDs.
+These are references to entries in the [character_ranks.json](https://vizualabstract.github.io/StarRailStaticAPI/db/en/character_ranks.json) file.

-Many resources in the static API make references to each other, with little more than a list of IDs.
-For this example, ranks is listing IDs in reference to [character_ranks.json](https://vizualabstract.github.io/StarRailStaticAPI/db/en/character_ranks.json).

-While you can invoke the `CharacterRanksClient` class to retrieve that information, you can use modifiers on the `CharactersClient` to automatically retrieve and include that data.
+While you can invoke the `CharacterRanksClient` class to retrieve that information, you can use modifiers on the `CharactersClient` to automatically retrieve and include that data when you invoke your exectuer method.

+Keep in mind, most modifiers that retrieve additional property data will will append its responseto the data object, not replace the original property value:

+**withRanks**

 ```javascript
 import { CharactersClient, CharactersByID } from 'star-rail-api';